 To his credit, after our conversation in the hall, he was very contrite and even pulled me outside after class resumed to apologize a second time.
 He said he took credit in not being that kind of professor who judged students and that there had just been a general change in the quality of work there over the past few years and he was a little caught off guard.
 It was a strange sort of compliment to me, but I was by then more worried about the perceptions of my fellow classmates, many of whom were definitely not putting their best foot forward because of long work hours, having families and, in some cases, poor preparation in high school.
 The prejudgment that no one might be capable of producing decent work?
 They didn't deserve that anymore than I did.

 Eventually he was so shaken up by the affair that he canceled class early.
-I wrote him an email that evening expressing my concerns that he give all of us the benefit of the doubt and that really the only heterogeneous characteristic anyone in that class shared was that we were all people of color, so what was the real basis for thinking we'd all perform the same?
+I wrote him an email that evening expressing my concerns that he give all of us the benefit of the doubt and that really the only common characteristic anyone in that class shared was that we were all people of color, so what was the real basis for thinking we'd all perform the same?

 He replied, contrite again, and thanked me for the learning opportunity.
 When the paper was regraded, I was given an A+ (using some strategic photocopying and re-stapling techniques with the last page of the paper).